leeray75/content-automation-mcp-ingestion/README.md

 ### Docker

 **Note:** STDIO transport is disabled in Docker containers.
-Docker images only support HTTP transport with Streamable HTTP and SSE protocols.
+Docker images only support HTTP transport with Streamable HTTP protocol.
 To use STDIO transport, run the server directly on the host with `TRANSPORT=stdio npm start`.

 #### Using npm scripts (recommended)
 ```bash